Distribution requirements in the EU

 Many obligations for distributors and importers

-The sale of products in Germany and in in the EU as a whole is subject to many restrictions.
-Suppliers based outside the EU are often surprised at the regulations they have to comply with when selling products within the EU or Germany.
-There are many registration obligations.
-If these are not complied with, the law generally prohibits the sale of the products, imposes heavy fines and gives rise to expensive warnings from competitors.
+The sale of products in Germany and in the EU as a whole is subject to many legal restrictions.
+Suppliers based outside the EU are often surprised about all the regulations they have to comply with when planning to sell products within the EU as a whole or Germany.
+There are many registration obligations, standards to comply with etc. The law generally prohibits the sale of the products, imposes heavy fines and gives rise to expensive warnings and procedures against the distribution from competitors.

 1. Electrical or electronical products

-If you want to sell batteries or rechargeable batteries in Germany, the person who imports the batteries into Germany or places them on the market for the first time must register them with the Federal Environment Agency in the Battery register.
+If you want to sell batteries or rechargeable batteries in Europe, the person who imports the batteries into the EU or places them on the market for the first time must register them in all countries separately in which he wants to distribute the batteries; in Germany you have to register with the Federal Environment Agency (Umweltbundesamt – UBA) in the Battery register.
 Regular notifications of quantities must be submitted.

 Please be aware that you have to comply with all these obligations even if you are not distributing batteries as such but also if the battery is embedded in the product!

-If products fall under the Machinery Directive, a conformity assessment must be carried out.
-The machine requires a CE marking and an EC declaration of conformity.
+If products fall under the Machinery Directive (2006/42/EC), a conformity assessment must be carried out.
+The machine requires a CE marking and an EC declaration of conformity which has to accompany the machine.
 An authorised representative within the EU must be appointed.
 In particular, the latter is responsible for providing the supervisory authorities with all necessary documentation on conformity assessment upon request and for being the contact for the supervisory authorities in all other respects.

 Where appropriate, specific declarations may need to be requested for specific evaluations.